Third-Party Risk: Tailoring Contract Clauses, Covenants, and Certifications to Enhance Compliance in a Global Market

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide practical guidance for developing effective business ethics and compliance controls when contracting with various types of third parties.
+This CLE course will provide practical guidance for developing effective business ethics and compliance controls when contracting with various types of third parties.
 The panel will explain how businesses can leverage ethics and compliance clauses and certifications to mitigate liability risks under global anti-corruption laws such as the FCPA and the UK Bribery Act.
 The panel will also examine the pitfalls of agreeing to ethics and compliance clauses in third-party agreements that are overly broad, ambiguous, or otherwise disproportionate to the engagement.

 Factors driving the increase in ethics and compliance contract clauses and certifications